 Aluminum bodies are a sure sign of strength, as are glass lenses versus plastic.
 Higher-end optics made for professional use are often quite tough.
 Not tough as a brick, mind you, but they are typically at least as strong as a standard rifle scope.

 How serious are you about night vision binoculars?

 If you want an entirely perfect picture, you have to invest in a good quality system.
 If you are a hardcore night hunter, then you probably want to invest in quality.
 If you are just a casual user, you can drop some features to save money.

 Generation is the biggest deciding factor between price and investment in optics.
 For a more detailed rundown on the generations, check out the night vision device guide.
 I just want to highlight what generations are suitable for certain tasks.

 - Suited for casual observation and beginner’s night vision

-- Have a low detection range and a low recognition range
+- Low detection range and low recognition range

 - An affordable gadget that can give you a taste of what night vision is and what it can do

-- Suited for more serious tasks which includes hunting, more serious observation, and study of nocturnal animals
+- Suited for more serious tasks, including hunting and study of nocturnal animals

 - Recognition and detection range are considerably longer